SureshSPatil/NEATImplemenation/README.md

 # NEATImplemenation
-My personal implementation of Neat, May not be entirely correct...
+My personal implementation of NEAT.

 **To Run Flappy Bird Demo with NEAT AI:**